 - Your submission has a much greater chance of publication if it is on a topic we are interested in covering.
 Before submitting, take a look at our Editorial Calendar, which should give you a good idea of what kinds of stories the magazine is currently most interested in.
 If you have a story idea that does not appear on the editorial calendar, that is fine.
 Nothing is set in stone and there may still be a place in the magazine for your idea.

 - As a monthly publication, we work well in advance of its publication date, so a general rule of thumb is you should query us about a story three months prior to whichever month you wish to appear in.

 - Do not promote a particular product or service.
 All articles must be factual, insightful and vendor-neutral.

 - We don’t like bulleted lists.
 Write an article with sentences rather than as outline to establish a narrative flow.
 If you want to do a “10 Reasons Why …” that can be more palatable and often works well online.

 - Be original.
 We will be more interested in your pitch if we haven’t heard it ten times before or already run the same article.
-To this end, try to familiarize yourself with our archives before emailing us.
+To this end, try to familiarize yourself with our archives before submitting an article or pitch.